May 15, 2020

 The aim of IAC is to help accelerate autonomous technology development to expedite commercialization of fully autonomous vehicles.
 But along the way, it’s sure to also innovate the advanced driver-assistance systems (ADAS) that are already saving lives on roadways.

-To learn more about the history of automotive innovation at IMS and how the IAC will bring new innovations and technology to the autonomous age, register for Simulation World and watch Boles’ presentation: Accelerating the Autonomous Vehicle Revolution with a 100+ Year History of Innovation.
+To learn more about the history of automotive innovation at IMS and how the IAC will bring new innovations and technology to the autonomous age, watch Simulation World and watch Boles’ presentation: Accelerating the Autonomous Vehicle Revolution with a 100+ Year History of Innovation.